-Students are why we are here.
-To serve students first, each student must be seen, heard and know they matter within the Ottawa Carleton District School Board (OCDSB) community.
-To serve students first, the OCDSB is committed to being intentional about acknowledging diverse ways of knowing, different styles of learning and valuing, respecting and leveraging the strength of each student's individual and intersecting identities.
-To serve students first, the OCDSB is committed to work collaboratively with students, parents, educators and community partners to support each student to discover or enhance the positive contributions they can make in their school, their community, their country and the world.
+To serve every student, each one must be seen, heard and know they matter within the Ottawa-Carleton District School Board (OCDSB) community.
+To serve every student, the OCDSB is committed to being intentional about acknowledging diverse ways of knowing, different styles of learning and valuing, respecting and leveraging the strength of each student's individual and intersecting identities.
+To serve every student, the OCDSB is committed to work collaboratively with students, parents, educators and community partners to support each student to discover or enhance the positive contributions they can make in their school, their community, their country and the world.